jjaramillom/jjaramillom/README.md

 <h2 align="center">Hi, there 👋</h2>

 <div align="center">
-<p >My name is Jacobo, and I'm a Colombian Software Engineer, currently based in Munich.</p>
+<p >My name is Jacobo, and I'm a Colombian Software Engineer.
+I was in Germany for the last 4 years, and a couple of months ago I moved back (temporarily) to my homecountry, Colombia.</p>

 <p >I'm focused on <b>
  JavaScript